KaylaKarmanos/KaylaKarmanos.github.io/lookingforward.html.md

 ### Utilizing Github for Portfolio uses

 As a passionate artist throughout high school, I compiled my artwork to submit portfolios for my college applications.
 However, as I venture more into the professional world, I need to create a professional-looking portfolio site for applications in art-related positions.
 Github would be a simple and effective platform to create a site for myself.
 I enjoyed cultivating this Github site using basic markdown syntax---troubleshooting the layout and watching the site come together felt rewarding.
-I can recognize now that I have some capacity for web design and coding, if not at a base level.
-Github feels much more accessible that other platforms, and I am intrigued by the idea of learning more about markdown syntax.
+I can recognize now that I have some capacity for web design and coding, at least at a base level.
+Github feels much more accessible than other platforms, and I am intrigued by the idea of learning more about markdown syntax.

 ### Attending local Philly workshops